 Canada is a signatory to the Single Convention on Narcotic Drugs, 1961 as amended by the 1972 Protocol, the Convention on Psychotropic Substances, 1971, and the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, 1988.
-Health Canada has an obligation to maintain control over the movement of marijuana in a manner consistent with these international drug control conventions which strictly limit trade in marijuana to medical and scientific purposes between countries with the International Narcotics Control Board's confirmed estimatesFootnote 1.
+Health Canada has an obligation to maintain control over the movement of cannabis in a manner consistent with these international drug control conventions which strictly limit trade in cannabis to medical and scientific purposes between countries with the International Narcotics Control Board's confirmed estimatesFootnote 1.

-Marijuana is a narcotic and has the potential for serious public health, safety and security risks.
-Except for the limited products with a Drug Identification Number (DIN), marijuana's efficacy and safety has not been established and it has not received approval under the Food and Drugs Act (FDA).
+Cannabis is a narcotic and has the potential for serious public health, safety and security risks.
+Except for the limited products with a Drug Identification Number (DIN), cannabis's efficacy and safety has not been established and it has not received approval under the Food and Drugs Act (FDA).
 Its abuse has broad societal and economic consequences and can result in harm to health and to society when diverted or misused.

 Import and export can undermine the regime's public health and safety objectives by exacerbating risks related to higher inventory levels, large shipments over long distances and the inability to apply Canada's strict security requirements beyond Canada's borders.
 Potential risks are further elevated due to the fact that imported product cannot be subject to the same level of quality-focused on-site inspections.

 This bulletin clarifies that the Department does not support facilitating a regime premised on servicing global demand given the associated public health, safety and security risks.
 For the above reasons, importation and exportation would be permitted under very limited circumstances, such as, importing starting materials for a new Licensed Producer or exporting a unique marijuana strain for scientific investigation in a foreign laboratory.